-Is Covid-19 making your depression symptoms feel worse?
+Is the negativity in the world making your depression symptoms feel worse?
 Do you feel isolated and disconnected?
 Have you lost your motivation to achieve future goals?

 Sleep may be an issue when you feel depressed.
 Also, eating patterns change.
 Your energy level feels zapped.
 As a result, even when you try your hardest you feel as if you’re disappointing everyone around you.

 Maybe you’re in a serious relationship and depression contributes to you feeling misunderstood and alone.
 Your partner may feel frustrated and you might feel like everything bad is all your fault.

 Depression is sneaky.
 Before we know it we feel stuck feeling worthless.
 Life seems too hard.
 Jumbled and confusing thoughts take control of your mind.
 In short, you may not recognize yourself any longer.
 The glass is always half empty.
 Meanwhile, there’s nothing to look forward to anymore.
 This may be the first time you’ve felt like this or maybe you’ve been suffering on and off for years.
 Sometimes depression leads to suicidal thoughts and this can feel terrifying.

 Call 911 immediately or head to your nearest emergency room if you are worried about yourself or a loved one feeling suicidal.
 You are not alone.
 Our trained and licensed clinicians are here to help.
 There is hope!
 Likewise, change is possible!